Frequently Asked Questions about Timber Casualty Losses

 Is natural mortality or death of trees a casualty loss?

 No. Normal losses are not deductible casualty losses.
 Tree death caused by competition, routine disease and insect infestations, or low rainfall is normal.
 Not all trees planted or naturally regenerated in a new forest will survive to biological maturity.
-For example, the Homochitto National Forest reports an average annual mortality rate of one tree every 5 acres.

 Does damage from an insect or disease infestation count as a casualty loss?